miklos09/custom_ci/README.md

 ### Customized Codeigniter Framework

 Codeigniter Framework with just a bit of modifications.
-To privode developers a set of collaborated opensource tools with the heart of Codeigniter...
+To provide developers a set of collaborated opensource tools with the heart of Codeigniter...

 ### Added tools